 Considerations: Look for an agency with experience in your area or around your area of service.
 A lifestyle agency and tech agency will have different contacts.
 It’s best to find an agency where you feel that they get your style and direction.
 That is almost more important than their contacts.
 A good PR agency can penetrate any vertical market.
 Look for an agency that has an integrated approach and can manage many roles for your (ie social media, marketing and PR) campaign.
 Ask for specific ideas of strategies and projects they can execute for you.

-Pro’s: Have great amount of resources and media relations, have experienced PR pros across many markets, can generally manage several aspects of the business including social media and marketing, sometimes advertising
+Big Agencies Pro’s: Have great amount of resources and media relations, have experienced PR pros across many markets, can generally manage several aspects of the business including social media and marketing, sometimes advertising

 Con’s: Expensive.
 Generally start at about $10,000 – up, managing outside agency direction, turnover time for projects/resources can be longer, corporate procedures, be careful about hidden fees and add-ons